 We were then fortunate to get legendry modernist architect, Peter McIntyre down to Beaumaris to visit a house he designed in the 1950’s for a story in The Age newspaper.

-At the end of 2017 we celebrated our achievements with A Very Mid Mod Christmas Party, a great success…to be repeated this year, with the added attraction of a band!
+At the end of 2017 we celebrated our achievements with our inaugural A Very Mid Mod Christmas Party.

-Some of our committee were fortunate enough to travel to Palm Springs for Modernism Week, where they gained great inspiration for Beaumaris Modern, as well as plans for our own Beaumaris Modern Modernism group to Palm Springs next February.
+Some of our committee were fortunate enough to travel to Palm Springs for Modernism Week, where they gained great inspiration for Beaumaris Modern, as well as plans for our own Beaumaris Modern Modernism group tours to Palm Springs in subsequent years.

 We then had another successful Beaumaris Modern member outing, on the train to Bendigo to the Marimekko exhibition.